alirezamirian/angular-material-swipe-to-refresh/README.md

 ```html
 <div mde-swipe-to-refresh mde-on-refresh="ctrl.refresh()"></any>
 ```
-By default scrolling element is assumed to be body.
+By default scrolling element is assumed to be `body`.
 If it's not the case, you can specify it with one of the following
 ways:

 - `mde-scroll-host-selector` attribute:
 ```html
 <div mde-swipe-to-refresh mde-scroll-host-selector=".container"></any>
 ```
-It will look up the ancestors for an element that matches the selector.
+It will look up for the first ancestor that matches the selector.

 - `mde-swipe-to-refresh-scroll-host` directive:
 ```html